signatureratings/videostream/README.md

 # videostream

-instead of requesting the total video file you can send chunks of data to save the user's date
+instead of requesting the total video file you can send chunks of data to save the user's data

 # Pros